thanos-io/thanos/docs/components/compact.md

 You need to multiply this with X where X is `--compact.concurrency` (by default 1).

 **NOTE:** Don't check heap memory only.
-Prometheus and Thanos's compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
+Prometheus and Thanos compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
 Refer to process / OS memory used rather.
 On Linux/MacOS Go will also use as much as available, so utilization will be always near limit.

-Generally, a medium-sized bucket limit of 10GB of memory should be enough to keep it working.
+Generally, for a medium-sized bucket, limit of 10GB of memory should be enough to keep it working.

 ### Network

-Overall Compactor is the component that might have the heaviest use of the network against object storage, so place it near the bucket's zone/location.
+Overall, Compactor is the component that possibly uses the most network bandwidth, so place it near the bucket's zone/location.

 It has to download each block needed for compaction / downsampling and it does that on every compaction / downsampling.
 It then uploads computed blocks.
 It also refreshes the state of bucket often.